viveleroi/prism/CONTRIBUTING.md

 The API:

 - `prism-api` - The Prism interfaces and core classes that may be of used to 3rd party API users.
-- `prism-bukkit-api` - The bukkit-specific Prism API classes.
+- `prism-paper-api` - The paper-specific Prism API classes.

 The core: